LucunJi/mc-depup/README.md

 # MC-DepUp

 Let's dep-up your mods!
-It automatically updates the dependencies whenever a new minecraft version is released
+It automatically updates Minecraft version and dependencies in your `gradle.properties`

 ---